Is a PVC Dildo Safe [Why You Should Avoid It]

 Buying a PVC dildo or other sex toy can hurt more than your wallet.

-As a matter of fact, PVC sex toys are extremely dangerous and can pose a serious threat to your health.
+PVC sex toys are extremely dangerous and can pose a serious threat to your health.

 So, to help you out, I’ve listed the dangers of a PVC dildo and other PVC sex toys and why they are dangerous along with 6 body-safe alternatives that will keep your genitals safe and your body healthy.